integration code

 The Key to Great Stories

-Think about ways you can go “behind the scenes” to give your followers a more intimate look at your company and be more in-the-moment then you would be in a curated newsfeed.
+Think about ways you can go “behind the scenes” to give your followers a more intimate look at your company and be more in-the-moment than you would be in a curated newsfeed.
 Use the opportunity to answer questions or share an exciting part of your day.
 At Atilus, we took advantage of Instagram stories when we attended the Digital Summit in Tampa last month, to take our followers along for the ride in the event and help they connect with us on a new experience.

 Challenges of Vertical Storytelling